arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 UPDATE src/app/app.module.ts (2931 bytes)
 ```

-The command will create a file named `custom.pipe.ts` along with sample code to impelement custom pipe at application root level.
+The command will create a file named `custom.pipe.ts` along with sample code to implement custom pipe at application root level.

 ```
 import { Pipe, PipeTransform } from '@angular/core';